 Trip reports from this period report that post-work surveys found no detectably contamination above background.
 These reports detail steps taken to minimize contamination before operations; monitoring that was performed during the activity; and decontamination efforts performed after the activities.
-This determined to be sufficient evidence to support the dates provided, 1956-57 and 1961-62.
+Because of these activities the potential for residual contamination is very low.